SFULibrary/islandora_context/README.md

 ## Usage

 Install and configure.
 To create a context, go to Structure > Context and click on Add.
-"Islandora Collection Membership" and "Islandora PID Namespace" will appear in the Conditions list.
+The conditions and reactions listed above will appear in their respective sections of the context form.

 One common use of Context is with the accompanying [Context Reaction: Theme](https://drupal.org/project/context_reaction_theme) module.
 As stated on that module's project page, "you can only use Context Reaction: Theme with the 'Sitewide' or 'Path' conditions."
 This means that the conditions defined by Islandora Context won't initiate theme switching.
 To switch themes for collections or for members of a collection, you should use the Path condition to match for namespaces or PIDs.
 You may also want to check out the [Themekey](https://www.drupal.org/project/themekey) module, althought it doesn't currently have any Islandora-specific functionality.